 What Is Windows Servicing?

-The concept of “Servicing” (which was referred to as "Branching" or "Branch Management" for the past two years until Microsoft updated its terminology) is a term used by Microsoft that refers to the continuous update management of Windows-as-a-Service.
-While these terms were first coined in August 2015 with the release of Windows 10, the concept itself goes back many years and represents the way how Microsoft has traditionally written and serviced Windows.
+The concept of “Servicing” (formerly known as "Branching" or "Branch Management" for years until Microsoft updated its terminology) is a term used by Microsoft to refer to the continuous update management of Windows-as-a-Service.
+While these terms were first coined in August 2015 with the release of Windows 10, the concept itself goes back many years and represents the way that Microsoft has traditionally written and serviced Windows.

 Quality Vs. Feature Updates